Skip to main content

 An agency provider is defined by MDHHS as an organization or an employer of two or more individual providers.

-An individual provider is defined by MDHHS as the direct care worker.
-The individual provider provides personal care services to an MDHHS Home Help beneficiary.
+An individual provider or caregiver is defined by MDHHS as the direct care worker.
+The individual caregiver provides personal care services to an MDHHS Home Help beneficiary.

 Tools and Resources